 The entity also has the following fields:

-In Visual Studio, create a new Microsoft Dynamics 365 for Finance and Operations project.
+In Visual Studio, create a new application project.

 In Solution Explorer, select the project, and then right-click Properties.